-These changes will be most readily visible in our Connected Fitness applications (MapMyFitness and related applications, MyFitnessPal, Endomondo, and UA Record).
+These changes will be most readily visible in our Connected Fitness Applications (MapMyFitness and related applications, including Endomondo).
 If you are a resident of the European Union or a country/region with similar laws, you will start to see these applications prompt you for consent related to activities that require the collection and processing of your Sensitive Personal Data—as well as the transfer of your Personal Data.
 The exact consent requests you are presented will depend on your location and the application.

 Read more on what data is considered Personal Data and/or Sensitive Personal Data here in question 3 below.

 Read more on the GDPR and its key changes: https://www.eugdpr.org/key-changes.html

 3) What is Personal Data and what Personal Data does Under Armour collect about me?

 “Personal Data” is any information that can be used to identify you, directly or indirectly, alone or together with other information.
 This includes information such as your full name, email address, phone number, precise location, device IDs, certain cookie and network identifiers, and certain “Fitness and Wellness Data.”